 - 29. Any element of a cyber security issue resulting in the loss of or harm to personal data is likely to be treated as a data breach. - 30.
 Although not required to do so, the Commissioner follows the Scottish Government guidance on cyber security and is participating, as far as possible, in the Public Sector Action Plan as part of the Cyber Resilience Strategy issued by the Scottish Government.
-Appropriate action has been taken in response to early warning notices (Crew Notices) that have been sent to us by the Scottish Government's Cyber Resilience Unit.
+Appropriate action

-- 31. The Commissioner was re-accredited with Cyber Essentials in December 2021 and Cyber Essentials Plus in March 2022. - 32.
-Cyber resilience training is due to be rolled out to staff in Q2.
+- has been taken in response to early warning notices (Crew Notices) that have been sent to us by the Scottish Government's Cyber Resilience Unit. - 31.
+The Commissioner was re-accredited with Cyber Essentials in December 2021 and Cyber Essentials Plus in March 2022. - 32.
+Cyber resilience training being undertaken by all members of staff. - 33.
+An internal audit on cyber resilience arrangements commenced in Q3 and is due to be completed in Q4.